JeezAI/DSPY_matchmaking/README.md

 We also use;
 - **Cohere:** Utilized for its newest and most powerful model, Commard R+ in generating search queries and performing deep linguistic analyses. [https://docs.cohere.com/docs/command-r-plus]
-- **Weaviate:** Chosen for its vector search capabilities, allowing quick retrieval of internship opportunities from large datasets. [https://weaviate.io/]
+- **Weaviate:** Chosen for its vector search capabilities, allowing quick retrieval of internship opportunities from large datasets.We used Weaviate Hybrid search to combine multiple search algorithms to improve the accuracy and relevance of search results.
+This hybrid query involves both keyword matching and semantic vector search to return the most relevant internship opportunities from the database. [https://weaviate.io/]
 - **Streamlit:** Facilitates rapid development of interactive web apps, used here to craft the user interface.

-### Directory Structure
+### 📚Directory Structure

 - `main.py` - Orchestrates the user interaction and integrates various modules.
 - `tools.py` - Contains utility functions and custom methods for data processing.
 - `resume_temp.json` - Template for standardizing resume data format.

-## DSPy Integration
+## 🤖DSPy Integration

 The Internship Finder leverages the power of DSPy to create reusable and modular components for various AI tasks.